 Now, putting cash-value rewards on the back burner doesn't mean taking them off the table entirely.
 But if they're going to remain a part of your company's appreciation repertoire, those cash-based rewards have to be personal.

-Leslie Ehm, president of a training company called Combustion, suggests tailoring cash-based rewards to a high level of specificity and on a per-person basis.
+Leslie Ehm, president of a training company called Combustion, suggests tailoring cash-based rewards to a high level of specificity and on a per-person basis, such as virtual gift cards or vouchers.

 “Find out what an employee's favorite snack or coffee drink is and then load a gift card with exactly five times that amount and then tell them what it's for," she says.
 “The fact that you took to the time to know their preferences will make all the difference."